Drone vs drone. Made in Munich.

 Built for threats others have no answer for.

-FPV drones are not future technology.
+FPV drones are no longer a future technology.
 They are the defining weapon of modern conflict.
-An industrially scalable answer to the Class I FPV threat does not exist today: shotguns and fishing nets are improvisation, five-figure guided missiles are neither economically viable nor technically designed for 300-Euro drones.
+A mass-producible answer to the Class I FPV threat does not exist today: shotguns and fishing nets are field improvisations, guided missiles costing tens of thousands of euros are neither economically viable nor technically designed for €300 drones.

 THREE PILLARS OF OUR MISSION.